What’s the Deal with Wire Services?

 Unfortunately the reality is completely different.

 The average journalist today is slammed with information.
 Hundreds of pitches emailed daily.
 Constant wire service distributions of press releases.
-Phones ringing with PR people on the other end.
-Tweets and Facebook posts.
+Cold calls from PR pros.
+DMs on Twitter (now known as X).
+LinkedIn messages.

 The fact is, if you’re relying on a wire service to get you media coverage, you’ll be severely disappointed.